-- Remain calm. - Be prepared to evacuate but remain in the building until instructed to do otherwise by Emergency Personnel, or the President/Designate. - If outside, seek shelter indoors and/or on higher ground. - Avoid walking or driving through standing water, as depth and current are difficult to gauge. - Be aware of the potential for electric shock is water has come into contact with any electrical cords or devices.
+- Remain calm. - Be prepared to evacuate, but remain in the building until instructed to do otherwise by Emergency Personnel, the President or Designate, or a QuadReal+ Representative. - If outside, seek shelter indoors and/or on higher ground. - Avoid walking or driving through standing water, as depth and current are difficult to gauge. - Be aware of the potential for electric shock is water has come into contact with any electrical cords or devices.